guruphp007/Accion-Labs/README.md

 2. Change city whatever you want.
 3. All the weather information are stored in "weather_info" table

+All the libraries, Custom classes like Palindrome, Reverse classes are located in framework folder.

 SQL file is located in "database_backup" folder.

 Thanks.